Understanding the Cultural and Economic Significance of SEO

 To accommodate this consumer pattern, AMP offers a “stripped-down version of the mobile web.”[26]
 AMP strips away unnecessary information attached to a webpage, thereby facilitating optimal loading speed on a mobile device.

 Studies indicate that loading speed is of top importance to mobile users; therefore, Google prioritizes AMP sites when the algorithm detects that the user is performing a search with a mobile device.
 Non-AMP sites are penalized, regardless of relevancy or content quality.[27]
-In this sense, AMP resembles the “MobileGeddon” of 2015.
+In this sense, AMP resembles the “MobileGeddon” of 2015, a notable event in the history of Search Engine Optimization.

 MobileGeddon was a state of panic that arose when companies became concerned that their websites would be penalized if they were not mobile-friendly.[28]
 Although AMP means that Google prioritizes mobile-friendly sites, AMP is stripped-down and easy to implement for almost any website; therefore, a reoccurrence of MobileGeddon is unlikely to take place in 2017.